-- 221. The City agrees to encourage departments and the Union to meet and confer on providing adequate lounge, locker and comfort facilities. - 222.
+- 227. The City agrees to encourage departments and the Union to meet and confer on providing adequate lounge, locker and comfort facilities. - 228.
 As part of any new funding proposals for new construction or renovations, City departments will include requests for funding designated non-work areas for the purpose of providing a location for employees to take their breaks.

-V. DEPARTMENT OF HUMAN SERVICES / DEPARTMENT OF AGING AND ADULT SERVICES CASELOADS
+V. DEPARTMENT OF HUMAN SERVICES / DEPARTMENT OF DISABILITY AND AGING SERVICES

-- 223. The City and the Union agree that high workload can adversely impact worker's ability to perform quality work.
-The Department of Human Services and the Union and the Department of Aging and Adult Services and the Union agree that caseload size in excess of agreed upon caseload standards shall be considered a mitigating factor in performance appraisals and in performance-based disciplinary actions.
-In all cases, in the absence of agreed upon caseload standards, the California Department of Social Services recommended standards shall prevail. - 224.
-Within sixty (60) days of execution of this Agreement, the Department of Aging and Adult Services and the Union will meet, pursuant to Article VIII.A. of this Agreement, for the purpose of reaching agreement on caseload standards for the Adult Protective Services Division. - 225.
+- 229. The City and the Union agree that high workload can adversely impact worker's ability to perform quality work.
+The Department of Human Services and the Union and the Department of Disability and Aging Services and the Union agree that caseload size in excess of agreed upon caseload standards shall be considered a mitigating factor in performance appraisals and in performance-based disciplinary actions.
+In all cases, in the absence of agreed upon caseload standards, the California Department of Social Services recommended standards shall prevail. - 230.
+Within sixty (60) days of execution of this Agreement, the Department of Disability and Aging Services and the Union will meet, pursuant to Article VIII.A. of this Agreement, for the purpose of reaching agreement on caseload standards for the Adult Protective Services Division. - 231.
 Within sixty (60) days of execution of this Agreement, the Department of Human Services and the Union will meet and confer for the purpose of reaching agreement on caseload standards for the following programs in the order listed, in accordance with Article VIII.A. of this Agreement: Family and Children's Services Division, Food Stamps, Medi-Cal, CAAP, CalWorks, and IHSS.
-The Union and the Department agree that availability of funding shall be taken into consideration in establishing agreed upon standards. - 226.
-When the Union or the Department believes that there is a substantial change in workload, either party may request to meet in accordance with Article VIII.A. of this Agreement, for the purpose of reaching agreement on acceptable means of resolving workload issues. - 227.
-If any changes occur in State and/or Federal regulations during the term of this Agreement that impact program complexity and workload burden, the Department and the Union shall meet, in accordance with Article VIII.A. of this Agreement, to review the changes for the purpose of reaching agreement on acceptable means of resolving workload issues.

-228. The Department agrees to distribute workload among workers in each program on as equitable a basis as possible, and agrees to provide the Union with quarterly statistical information developed by the Department for monitoring workload distribution.
+The Union and the Department agree that availability of funding shall be taken into consideration in establishing agreed upon standards. - 232.
+When the Union or the Department believes that there is a substantial change in workload, either party may request to meet in accordance with Article VIII.A. of this Agreement, for the purpose of reaching agreement on acceptable means of resolving workload issues. - 233.
+If any changes occur in State and/or Federal regulations during the term of this Agreement that impact program complexity and workload burden, the Department and the Union shall meet, in accordance with Article VIII.A. of this Agreement, to review the changes for the purpose of reaching agreement on acceptable means of resolving workload issues. - 234.
+The Department agrees to distribute workload among workers in each program on as equitable a basis as possible, and agrees to provide the Union with quarterly statistical information developed by the Department for monitoring workload distribution.
 The Department agrees to meet, upon request by the Union, to discuss issues related to workload.
-The criteria for equitable distribution of cases shall include, but not be limited to, such considerations as case complexity (including, but not limited to, unique client needs, acute crisis oriented nature of a case, multifaceted services), difficulty and issues related to bilingual caseloads.
+The criteria for equitable distribution of cases and/or tasks shall include, but not be limited to, such considerations as case complexity (including, but not limited to, unique client needs, acute crisis oriented nature of a case, multifaceted services), difficulty and issues related to bilingual caseloads.
+For purposes of this paragraph, workload shall be defined to include taskload.